-A Closer Look Blog, by Dr. Rebecca Gilbert, APDA Vice President and Chief Scientific Officer, aims to address both timely and timeless topics related to PD.
-In addition, the blog focuses on practical, take-home tips that can be gleaned from the information discussed. apdaparkinson.org/doctor-blogs/a-closer-look/
+A Closer Look, a blog by Dr. Rebecca Gilbert, APDA's Chief Mission Officer, addresses both timely and timeless topics related to PD.
+Each post or article includes practical, take-home tips that can be gleaned from the information discussed.

+apdaparkinson.org/blog